Azure/osdu-developer/docs/vnet-injection.md

 __Default Solution__

-The default implementation uses a simple Virtual Network with a Kubenet plugin.
-One subnet which is provided to the AKS cluster is required, and additional subnets can be enabled for Bastion.
+The default solution implemented uses a simple Virtual Network with a kubernetes flat networking model using the Azure CNI Node Subnet plugin.
+One subnet which is provided to the AKS cluster is required, while additional subnets can be enabled for optional features.

 - Virtual Network CIDR: `10.1.0.0/16`

 - Cluster Nodes Subnet CIDR: `10.1.0.0/20`

-- Gateway Subnet CIDR: `10.1.17.0/24`

-- Bastion Subnet CIDR: `10.1.16.0/24`
+- Bastion Subnet CIDR: `10.1.16.0/24`           _(Optional: Feature)_

-- Virtual Machine Subnet CIDR: `10.1.18.0/24`
+- Virtual Machine Subnet CIDR: `10.1.18.0/24`   _(Optional: Feature)_

+- Cluster Pod Subnet CIDR: `10.1.20.0/22`       _(Optional: Feature)_

 - AKS Service CIDR: `172.16.0.0/16`

 - AKS DNS Service IP: `172.16.0.10`

-- Docker Bridge CIDR: `172.17.0.1/16`

 __Custom Solution__

-This custom configuration tutorial will use a pre-created network along with a dedicated Pod Subnet which activates the [Azure CNI for dynamic IP allocation](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni-dynamic-ip-allocation) network configuration.
+This custom configuration tutorial will use a pre-created network along with a dedicated Pod Subnet which activates the [Azure CNI for dynamic IP allocation](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni-dynamic-ip-allocation) network configuration instead.

 Things to considered when planning.